Battle of Kosovo Polje, 1448

 If you wish to read about the death of King Ulászló and the Battle of Várna in 1444, you can do it here:

 Having returned from Várna, Hunyadi, the richest and most powerful aristocrat of Hungary became the Governor of the kingdom.
-He had to fight against the Czech Hussites in the northern part of the country and he had troubles with the German Emperor Frederick III.
+He had to fight against the Bohemian Hussites in the northern part of the country and he had troubles with the German Emperor Frederick III.
 Yet, he hasn’t given up on attacking the Ottomans and drive them out of Europe.

 In autumn 1445, in alliance with the Prince of Wallachia, and with the support of Burgundian ships, he led a lightning campaign against the Lower Danube, where he unsuccessfully besieged the castle of Little Nicopolis.
 Then he led his army against the Cilli (aka Cillei) counts who were occupying Slavonia (April-May 1446), and then in late autumn 1446, tried to force King Frederick of the Germans to evacuate the occupied Hungarian lands.
 Neither of these operations was militarily successful.